-

 Description

-The skin sensitivity study aims to assess the skin's reactivity to a given substance and to detect any potential allergen or irritant .
-This test is essential to ensure the safety of use of cosmetic and dermatological products, medical devices and natural ingredients before they are placed on the market.
+The purpose of skin sensitivity testing skin's reactivity to a given substance and to detect any potential allergens or irritants .
+This test is essential to ensure the safe use of cosmetic products, dermatological products, medical devices, and natural ingredients before they are placed on the market.

-Conducted according to ISO 10993-10 , the test measures the ability of a compound to provoke a sensitization-type immune response , generally delayed, after skin contact.
+Performed according to ISO 10993-10 , the test measures a compound's ability to elicit a sensitization-type immune response , generally delayed, after skin contact.
 It contributes to the biological characterization of materials and the validation of their safety.

-Skin sensitivity studies are part of the overall toxicological evaluation strategy required by European regulations (Regulation (EC) No. 1223/2009 for cosmetics, ISO 10993 for medical devices).
+Skin sensitivity studies are part of the overall toxicological assessment strategy required by European regulations (Regulation (EC) No 1223/2009 for cosmetics, ISO 10993 for medical devices).

 Analytical methods and protocols used